Steve Reich: Legacy

 The American composer and critic Kyle Gann has said that Reich "may ... be considered, by general acclamation, America's greatest living composer".
 Writing in The Guardian, music critic Andrew Clements has suggested that Reich is one of "a handful of living composers who can legitimately claim to have altered the direction of musical history".

-Reich's style of composition has influenced many other composers and musical groups, including John Adams, Michael Nyman, Aphex Twin, Björk, Sonic Youth, American Football, Stereolab, King Crimson, Autechre, Matmos, Michael Hedges, Brian Eno, the Residents, Underworld, the composers associated with the Bang on a Can festival (including David Lang, Michael Gordon, and Julia Wolfe), Sufjan Stevens, Matthew Healy of the 1975, Tortoise, The Mercury Program, JG Thirlwell, and Godspeed You!
-Black Emperor (which titled an unreleased song "Steve Reich").
+Reich's style of composition has influenced many other composers and musical groups, including John Adams, Michael Nyman, Aphex Twin, Björk, Sonic Youth, Brian Eno, American Football, Stereolab, King Crimson, Autechre, Matmos, Michael Hedges, the Residents, Underworld, the composers associated with the Bang on a Can festival (including David Lang, Michael Gordon, and Julia Wolfe), Sufjan Stevens, Matthew Healy of the 1975, Tortoise, The Mercury Program, JG Thirlwell, Godspeed You!
+Black Emperor (which titled an unreleased song "Steve Reich"), and George Winston.

 John Adams commented, "He didn't reinvent the wheel so much as he showed us a new way to ride."
 He has also influenced visual artists such as Bruce Nauman, and many notable choreographers have made dances to his music, Eliot Feld, Jiří Kylián, Douglas Lee and Jerome Robbins among others; he has expressed particular admiration of Anne Teresa De Keersmaeker's work set to his pieces.

 In featuring a sample of Reich's Electric Counterpoint (1987) in the 1990 track Little Fluffy Clouds the British ambient techno act the Orb exposed a new generation of listeners to his music.
 In 1999 the album Reich Remixed featured remixes of a number of Reich's works by various electronic dance-music producers, such as DJ Spooky, Kurtis Mantronik, Ken Ishii, and Coldcut among others.

 Reich's Cello Counterpoint (2003) was the inspiration for a series of commissions for solo cello with pre-recorded cellos made by Ashley Bathgate in 2017 including new works by Emily Cooley and Alex Weiser.

 Reich often cites Pérotin, J. S. Bach, Debussy, Bartók, and Stravinsky as composers whom he admires and who greatly influenced him when he was young.
 Jazz is a major part of the formation of Reich's musical style, and two of the earliest influences on his work were vocalists Ella Fitzgerald and Alfred Deller, whose emphasis on the artistic capabilities of the voice alone with little vibrato or other alteration was an inspiration to his earliest works.
 John Coltrane's style, which Reich has described as "playing a lot of notes to very few harmonies", also had an impact; of particular interest was the album Africa/Brass, which "was basically a half-an-hour in E".
 Reich's influence from jazz includes its roots, also, from the West African music he studied in his readings and visit to Ghana.
 Other important influences are Kenny Clarke and Miles Davis, and visual artist friends such as Sol LeWitt and Richard Serra.
 Reich has also stated that he admires the music of the band Radiohead, which led to his composition Radio Rewrite.